sergioifg94/kcp-ingress/.github/PULL_REQUEST_TEMPLATE.md

 ## Dependencies
 <!-- If this PR relies on other work or if it should be merged after a certain date, detail that here.
 Remove if not needed-->

-- [ ] Perequisites that must be completed before merging this P
+- [ ] Perequisites that must be completed before merging this pull request